sharkjingyang/SchB/README.md

 # SchB-Flow
 Pytorch implementation of our SchB-Flow。

-The code is developed based on [OT-Flow](https://github.com/EmoryMLIP/OT-Flow).
+The code is developed based on [OT-Flow](https://github.com/EmoryMLIP/OT-Flow) and [torchdiff](https://github.com/rtqichen/torchdiffeq).

 ## Associated Publication